Our Mission

 Organisation

-Currently, no other non-governmental organisation is focused exclusively on the conservation of the biodiversity and ecosystem services within the international waters of the Central Arctic Ocean (CAO), the benefits of which will be felt in the more biologically active coastal waters of the Arctic Ocean surrounding the CAO.
+Currently, no other non-governmental organisation is focused exclusively on the conservation of the biodiversity and ecosystem services within the high seas of the Central Arctic Ocean (CAO), the benefits of which will be felt in the more biologically active coastal waters of the Arctic Ocean surrounding the CAO.

 It is this focus, supported by the scientific evidence and its collaborative approach with the key stakeholders, that underpins the Foundation’s work to catalyse policy-makers’ agreement for the proposed conservation measures.